What is functional abdominal pain?

 How do I live with functional abdominal pain?

 Functional pain is real pain and “not in a child’s head” as people used to think.
 Unfortunately, not all children have complete resolution of pain.
 Sometimes, limiting the pain so that the child can function is an initial strategy.
 Functional pain is not relieved by “positive thinking,” but it does help to retrain the brain.
-This requires the help of a mental health professional.
+This sometimes requires the help of a mental health professional.
 Psychological treatments such as cognitive behavioral therapy and biofeedback can be very effective in managing day-to-day pain.
 Ask your child’s doctor about these options and encourage your child to practice the techniques whenever necessary.

 Make an appointment